poweradmin/poweradmin-docs/docs/advanced/logging-config.md

 # Advanced Logging Configuration

-This guide provides detailed information about PowerAdmin's advanced logging capabilities and configuration options.
+This guide provides detailed information about Poweradmin's advanced logging capabilities and configuration options.
 For basic logging setup, see the [Basic Logging Configuration](../configuration/logging.md).

 ## Log Types in Detail

-PowerAdmin supports several logging methods that can be combined for comprehensive monitoring:
+Poweradmin supports several logging methods that can be combined for comprehensive monitoring:

 ### 1. Native Logging